 On the other hand, according to the OECD report Innovation in the Crisis and Beyond (OECD 2012), government support programs were barely affected by the 2008 crisis.
 The US and EU nations actually increased their budgets targeted to innovation and entrepreneurship during economic crisis periods.
 This was the case in Israel as well; following the economic crisis of 2000 and the decline in the sector investing in startups, a government seed fund was established in 2002, with the objective of assisting startups in raising financing for seed stage and early stage activity.
 This is an expression of a renewed need for continued government involvement in the area, and a justification for continuing the incubator program’s public activity (Frenkel et al. 2005).

-Evidence has shown that crisis has a detrimental effect on raising investment: The OECD Science, Technology and Industry Outlook (OECD 2012) claims that raising investment for new ventures (startups) was nearly impossible after the 2008 economic crisis; US internet-related startups in advanced stages of fundraising (e.g. Round B) obtained 80% of the investment they could have gotten in the period preceding the crisis, while the volume of investment in new and young companies was unaffected (Block and Sander 2009); between 2009 and 2010 there was a dramatic drop in Israel of 24% in raising follow-up investment by companies that had graduated from the incubator program, according to the meeting protocol of the Knesset Subcommittee for the Advancement of Science Intensive Industries (Knesset 2011).
+Evidence has shown that crisis has a detrimental effect on procuring investment: The OECD Science, Technology and Industry Outlook (OECD 2012) claims that raising investment for new ventures (startups) was nearly impossible after the 2008 economic crisis; US internet-related startups in advanced stages of fundraising (e.g. Round B) obtained 80% of the investment they could have gotten in the period preceding the crisis, while the volume of investment in new and young companies was unaffected (Block and Sander 2009); between 2009 and 2010 there was a dramatic drop in Israel of 24% in raising follow-up investment by companies that had graduated from the incubator program, according to the meeting protocol of the Knesset Subcommittee for the Advancement of Science Intensive Industries (Knesset 2011).

 Economic crisis and downturn in the VC industry